PayME-Tech/PayME-SDK-RN-Readme/README_EN.md

 );
 ```

-- In case of error, the function will return a message every time at the onError function, then the app can display the balance as 0.
+- In case of error, the function will return a message at the onError function, then the app can display the balance as 0.
 - In the successful case, the SDK returns the following information:

 ```json